Downtown Paris Master Plan: The Downtown Dig

 • Climate resiliency

 The downtown angled parking will be converted to parallel parking.
-The Downtown Paris Master Plan included a parking structure in the municipal lot by Council Chamber.
+The Downtown Paris Master Plan included a parking structure in the municipal lot by Council Chambers.
 This plan is being re-formulated.

 “The Downtown Dig” will affect: